ShareKM/ShareKM/README.md

 Together, KMAP-C and KMAP-M offer a solution for researchers in tracer kinetic modeling, providing both the low-level computational tools and the high-level MATLAB functionality.

 >[!NOTE]
->**Ongoing Efforts**: Both KMAP-C and KMAP-M are continually being updated.
+>**Ongoing Effort**: Both KMAP-C and KMAP-M are continually being updated.
 The development team is working on adding new models, optimizing performance, and expanding the functionality. **These packages are provided “as is” without warranty**, but contributions from the community are highly encouraged to improve and expand the tools.

 ## OpenIFun: an OpenKMI data project